martincartledge/martincartledge.io/src/content/blog/mapreduce-deep-dive.md

 ## Implementation

-Now we know _what_ it looks like to implement MapReduce, but what happens when MapReduce is used?
+Now we know _what_ it looks like it will implement MapReduce, but what happens when MapReduce is used?
 Next, I will describe the execution phase.

 ### Execution

 - Input files are split into M (map) pieces, typically 16/64 megabytes
-  - The split size is controllable via parameter
+  - The split size is controllable via the parameter
 - Several copies of the program are spun up on a cluster of dedicated machines
 - There is one `master` copy, this copy assigns idle works M (map) and R (reduce) tasks
-- If a worker is assigned a M (map) task, it will read the contents of the corresponding input split
+- If a worker is assigned an M (map) task, it will read the contents of the corresponding input split
   - This worker parses key/value pairs of the input and passes each key/value pair to the user-defined Map function
   - Intermediate key/value pairs produced are buffered in memory
-- Buffered pairs are written to local disk periodically and are partitioned into R (reduce) regions
+- Buffered pairs are written to the local disk periodically and are partitioned into R (reduce) regions
-  - The locations of the buffered pairs on local disk are passed back to the `master` worker who takes care of sending these locations to the R (reduce) workers
+  - The locations of the buffered pairs on the local disk are passed back to the `master` worker who takes care of sending these locations to the R (reduce) workers
-- When a R (reduce) worker is notified by the `master` worker of these new locations, Remote Procedure Calls (RPC) to read the buffered data from the local disks of the M (map) workers
+- When an R (reduce) worker is notified by the `master` worker of these new locations, Remote Procedure Calls (RPC) to read the buffered data from the local disks of the M (map) workers
-- After the R (reduce) worker has read all data, keys are sorted so that occurences with the same key are grouped together
+- After the R (reduce) worker has read all data, keys are sorted so that occurrences with the same key are grouped together
   - In cases where the data is too large, in-memory sort is not used, but rather an external sort function
-- The R (reduce) worker iterates through the sorted data and passes a key and set of values to the user supplied reduce function
+- The R (reduce) worker iterates through the sorted data and passes a key and set of values to the user-supplied reduce function
 - Once the map and reduce tasks are complete, the `MapReduce` call returns back to the user code
 - The output of the `MapReduce` execution can be found in the R (reduce) output files, one file per task